 After getting some concerns off my rest re: the shooting in Tucson, I’ve been reading what everyone else is saying, and I’m kind of amazed at the conservatives attempt at the “Both sides do it,” argument.
 To be sure, people on both sides do go to extremes, but beyond that it’s a false equivalency.
-Of course, I’m not the first to point this out.
+Of course, I’m

 The point is that there’s room in a democracy for people who ridicule and denounce those who disagree with them; there isn’t any place for eliminationist rhetoric, for suggestions that those on the other side of a debate must be removed from that debate by whatever means necessary.

 And it’s the saturation of our political discourse – and especially our airwaves – with eliminationist rhetoric that lies behind the rising tide of violence.

 Where’s that toxic rhetoric coming from?
 Let’s not make a false pretense of balance: it’s coming, overwhelmingly, from the right.
 It’s hard to imagine a Democratic member of Congress urging constituents to be “armed and dangerous” without being ostracized; but Representative Michele Bachmann, who did just that, is a rising star in the G.O.P.

 And there’s a huge contrast in the media.
 Listen to Rachel Maddow or Keith Olbermann, and you’ll hear a lot of caustic remarks and mockery aimed at Republicans.
 But you won’t hear jokes about shooting government officials or beheading a journalist at The Washington Post.
 Listen to Glenn Beck or Bill O’Reilly, and you will.